-When you think about the island of Jamaica a few things immediately come to mind: blue translucent waters, the iconic reggae music of Bob Marley, and well, the islands affinity to ganja.
-When most people think about traveling to Jamaica their first thought in choosing a location is the North coast because it has so much to offer.
-From Negril to Montego Bay to Ocho Rios, the north coast is littered with hotspots, jerk huts and local adventure that you might not even take the time to realize that the south side of the island is where the real culture of Jamaica lies.
+When I think about the island of Jamaica a few things immediately come to mind: blue translucent waters, the iconic reggae music of Bob Marley, and well, the islands delicious culture, people and food.
+For most thinking about traveling to Jamaica the North coast often comes to mind because it has so much to offer.
+From Negril to Montego Bay to Ocho Rios, the north coast is littered with hotspots, jerk huts and local adventure that you might not even realize that the south side of the island is where the real culture of Jamaica lies.

 Kingston, Jamaica’s capital city; also known as the “big bad Kingston” has built up a reputation for hard knocks living and resilient people.
-Whatever you call it, many often skip Kingston completely because it lacks those famous beaches and all-inclusive hotels that Jamaica has become famous for.
+It’s also the musical hub where globally recognized reggae and dancehall artists were born; like Bob Marley, Chronixx, Beenie Man and Sean Paul (to name a few).
+Whatever you call it, many often skip Kingston completely because it lacks those famous beaches and all-inclusive hotels that the island has become famous for.
 The capitol has also picked up a reputation for being a bit dangerous.
 I’ve actually heard and read stories of people saying that when they travel to Kingston, it’s usually for a quick trip, in and out.
 But what are you missing when you skip Kingston?
 Turns out, quite a lot.

 After visiting the island more than a dozen times, I decided this time around I would tour the capital city for myself and take in all that Kingston and its surrounding areas had to offer.
 What Kingston lacks in beaches, the capital city makes up in bustling culture.
 The energy of Kingston cannot be compared to anywhere else in the Caribbean as it has its own special feeling and vibe.
-I managed to carve out some time to take in a few “not to miss” attractions that deserve your attention the next time you think about making a trip to the island aka “the rock”.
+I managed to carve out some time to take in a few “not to miss” attractions that deserve your attention the next time you think about making a trip to what the locals call ‘the rock’.

-2. Strawberry Hill; they say once you reach the top of strawberry hill, you can talk to god, because you’re just that much closer to heaven.
+2. Strawberry Hill; they say once you reach the top of strawberry hill, you can talk to god, because you can literally stretch your hands and touch heaven.
 The awe-inspiring lookout point has become so famous, many directors often choose Strawberry hill to shoot films and videos from its top point.
-It’s also become synonymous with luxurious accommodations that many celebs choose to stay when they take in Kingston.
-If you’re on a budget, plan to take it in for a day trip for lunch.
+It’s also become synonymous with luxurious accommodations and many celebs stay here when they take in Kingston.
+If you’re on a budget, plan to take it in for a day trip and enjoy lunch with a view.

-Important note: you’ll need a whole day to enjoy Strawberry Hill, so plan on bringing a swimsuit, a sweater (yes it gets cold up there) and some Dramamine because the high altitude could make you a bit nauseous.
+Important note: you’ll need a whole day to enjoy Strawberry Hill, so plan on bringing a swimsuit, a sweater (it gets cold up there) and some Dramamine because the high altitude could make you a bit nauseous.

 3. The Bob Marley Museum and Tuff Gong Studios: What is Kingston without the legendary Bob Marley?
 I say Kingston versus Jamaica because so much of Bob’s life and contributions to the world were from his upbringing in Trenchtown and Kingston proper.
 One tour through his incredible body of work at the Bob Marley Museum and you too will understand the importance that the city had on his work, music and world-views.
 Bring your tissues.
 The two-hour tour ends with a mini-docu movie in his own theatre that will give you chills.
-Hands down, this was one of my memorable parts of the trip and one that I will take with me forever.
+We lost Bob too soon but he has left an indelible mark on musical history and we can thank Kingston for being apart of that legacy.
 Long Live the Legend BOB.

-4. For the Foodies, check out Devon House and Scotchies Jerk Hut.
+4. Foodies, check out Devon House and Scotchie’s Jerk Hut.
 Famous for it’s desserts and homemade coconut ice cream, Devon House has become a hotspot for the entire island.
 Hundreds flock to take in the beautiful grounds and enjoy dessert every weekend.

-Jerk lovers look no further; Scotchies to the rescue.
-We all know that jerk seasoning is synonymous with the island and Scotchies takes that concept to another level.
+Jerk lovers look no further; Scotchie’s to the rescue.
+We all know that jerk seasoning is synonymous with Jamaica and Scotchie’s takes that concept to another level.
 Bamboo wood ovens roast the jerk pork, chicken and fish for hours before its ready.
-When it is, it literally falls off of the bone and is dripping with endless flavor.
-You can also find the original Scotchies in Mobay as well and they’ve recently opened shop in South Florida.
+When it is, the meat literally falls off of the bone, dripping with endless flavor.
+Pair that with a side of festival and topped with a dash of their famous scotch bonnet peppa sauce and yourself a traditional finger-licking lunch, Jamaican style.
+You can also find the original Scotchie’s in Montego Bay as well and they’ve recently opened shop in South Florida.

 5. For a good time: Wet Sunday’s for a classic Dancehall party.
 Taking in that true Kingston vibe means you have to check out a classic Dancehall party.
-I just happened to catch one of the most talked about ones, Wet Sunday’s.
-Cars wrapped around the block and people lined the entrance to get into this party that started at midnight.
+I just happened to catch one of the most talked about ones, Wet Sunday’s in the heart of town on a recent trip.
+Cars wrapped around the block and people lined the entrance to get into this party that started at midnight and went til 5a.m.
 Inside, I found a mix of R&B, Reggae, Dancehall, and Hip Hop and some seriously talented dancers doing battle in the middle of the dance floor.
 As a spectator, you’ll enjoy the sounds, smells, pure energy and vibes for sure!
 Tip: Wear comfortable flats.

 Opened since 2009, The Spanish Court hotel offers Real Style and Real Service in the heart of Kingston.
 From the moment you are greeted at the gate to check in and even room service, the warm and friendly staff are all Jamaican and their hospitality adds to the charm of the hotel itself.
-I loved that you could get a classic Jamaican breakfast every morning of ackee and saltfish with festival and local juices as well.
-After a day of traveling around the island for excursions and beach limes, I loved that the Spanish Court felt like a home away from home and it will definitely be my hotel of choice every time I visit Kingston.
+I loved that you could get a classic Jamaican breakfast every morning of ackee and saltfish with festival and locally fresh squeezed juices to start your day.
+The Spanish Court felt like a home away from home and it will definitely be my hotel of choice every time I visit Kingston.
 Rates start as low as $185.00 per night.
 For complete details and to book a stay, visit http://www.spanishcourthotel.com/

 And there you have it.
-My Cool Running’s in Kingston.
+My Cool Running’s in Kingston just in time for your next trip to the island.
 Regardless of what your mood calls for, you’ll be able to find it in the Jamaica’s capitol, get a good sense of the island and its warm and beautiful people.
-So the next time you’re on Expedia searching for a quick getaway, give Kingston a second thought; you’ll be glad you did!

 Written by Vanessa James.
 All opinions are my own.